ScriptedAlchemy/webpack-external-import/README.md

 **`cors`: bool** - If asset is being loaded from a url which throws a CORS error.
 This will inject a script to the browser

-**`forwardRef`: React.ref** - Pass a react ref which can be passed down as a ref to the interleaved component
+**`ref`: React.createRef** - Pass a react ref which can be passed down as a ref to the interleaved component

 **`extendClass`: class** - Allows `class Example extends OtherComponent {}` if you want to interleave an extended class.